 Seasonal fruit, to serve

 2. Place 2 tablespoons of boiling water in a small heatproof bowl.
 Sprinkle over gelatine powder and stir until dissolved.
-Cool slightly, then stir into the cream mixture.
+Cool slightly, then stir into the warm cream mixture.
 Strain cream mixture into a jug.

 3. Lightly oil (I used coconut oil) 6 x 6cm (tall) dariole moulds.
 Place on a tray and pour in cream mixture.
 Refrigerate for at least 4-6 hours or overnight.